Onelig/AVLTree/README.md

 - 🔹 **Fast distance calculation between elements**: `unsigned int distance(const T& element1, const T& element2) const` (faster than `std::set`)
 - 🔹 **Iterator support** for easy traversal of tree elements

-## 🧪 Testing

-The `tests` branch contains unit tests that check the correctness of the tree’s functionality.

 ## 📦 Installation and Usage

 1. Clone the repository: